 The Issaquah business and occupation tax is not the same as the Washington state B&O tax.
 You must file your Issaquah taxes separate from your state taxes.

 Utility Occupation Tax

 This tax is similar to the business and occupation tax, but it is imposed on utility businesses.
-The business activities affected by this tax are telephone, cellular, gas, electric, water, cable and garbage.
-The utility tax rate is 6 percent applied against the gross income of the business.
+The business activities affected by this tax are telephone, gas, electric, water, sewer, stormwater, cable and garbage.
 For more information, see the City Code.